regen-network/regen-ledger/docs/getting-started/live-networks.md

 <!-- TODO: add `regen config node` instructions once updated to v2.0 -->

-For more information about, see [Command-Line Interface](../interfaces.html#command-line-interface).
+For more information, see [Command-Line Interface](../interfaces.html#command-line-interface).